 This one is has a similar shaped handle to the Edesia tamper above, but a slightly more basic shaped base – and comes with a tamper mat, for the tamper to sit in.

-I reckon the worktop probably requires protecting from it, not the other way around ;-), but in any case, has a mat to put it in.
+I reckon the worktop probably needs protecting from it, not the other way around ;-), but in any case, has a mat to put it in.
 It apparently weighs 340g, so quite heavy weight.

-Just keep in mind if you’re buying this one that they likewise sell a 58mm one, so make sure you don’t accidentally select that one.
+Literally keep in mind if you’re buying this one that they likewise sell a 58mm one, so make sure you don’t accidentally select that one.

 Check Price - Amazon UK